 X or Y coordinates for baseline metrics in the ‘BASE’ table.

 CVT values.

+Gradient placement and colour stop offsets, colour alpha values, and transformations for colour glyphs in the ‘COLR’ table.

 A variable font may contain variation data for any or all of these.
 The variation data for different items is provided in various tables within a font.